bogdanbabych/LSF-330838-Translation-Technologies/README.md

 # LSF-330838-Translation-Technologies
-resources for the Translation Technology course
+## Resources for the Translation Technology course

+Team work on creating *translation memories* and *termbanks* for different languages